 Motorcycle riders now account for one out of every 10 U.S. road fatalities each year – with motorcyclist deaths from traffic crashes rising each of the last eight years.

-Cpl.
-Thomas said that motorcyclists are much more vulnerable than drivers of passenger vehicles in the event of a crash.
-He said that research shows that approximately 80 percent of motorcycle crashes injure or kill a motorcycle rider, while only 20 percent of passenger car crashes injure or kill a driver or passenger in their vehicle.
+Motorcyclists are much more vulnerable than drivers of passenger vehicles in the event of a crash.
+Research shows that approximately 80 percent of motorcycle crashes injure or kill a motorcycle rider, while only 20 percent of passenger car crashes injure or kill a driver or passenger in their vehicle.
 Per vehicle mile traveled motorcyclists are 37 times more likely to die in a traffic crash than occupants in passenger vehicles.

 * Remember the motorcycle is a vehicle with all of the rights and privileges of any other motor vehicle on the roadway.
 Always allow a motorcyclist the full lane width – never try to share a lane;